CS7389K/Milestone-5/prompts.md

 Scene: A user wants to cut paper.
 Objects on the desk: an eraser, a pair of scissors, a coffee mug.
 Robot Action: Deliver the scissors safely to the user.

 Task: The user is thirsty.
 On a table in front of you are four objects: a hat, a computer mouse, a toaster, and a water bottle full of water.
 How can Turtlebot3 with a manipulator arm help the user?

-Robot Action:
+Make your response concise, only stating the steps that should be taken.
+END
 ```

 ### Prompt Two - Physical reasoning examples